 Your organization will need integrated healthcare technologies like electronic health records (EHRs) and a revenue cycle management (RCM) platform to implement and execute value-based payer contracting strategies.
 These tools allow you to monitor patient outcomes, proactively address health concerns, and track progression on performance milestones.

 Implementing value-based contracts in healthcare can be challenging.
 This is especially true when you’re faced with clauses like lesser-of language, which affect reimbursement calculations.
 You must carefully navigate these clauses to ensure that providers are fairly compensated within value-based models.
-Check out our free ebook on payer contract negotiations for more information.
+Check out our free ebook on payer agreement alignment conversations for more information.

 It’s also difficult to align with healthcare reform initiatives.
 You must adapt to laws like the No Surprises Act dispute resolution process.
 This protects patients from unexpected out-of-network bills.
 For providers in value-based agreements, compliance with the No Surprises Act is essential for avoiding expensive disputes and maintaining patient trust.